Learn how to make realistic doll eyes that look like glass! Tutorial by Aimee Jeffries of Misty Moon Creations. PAGE THREE.

 There you have it!
 You have just learnt how to make realistic doll eyes- the Aimee way!

 Aimee has created a Second Edition of this tutorial with new techniques!
-It can be viewed on her blog
+It can be viewed on her blog by clicking HERE.

 This "How to Make Realistic Doll Eyes" tutorial was written by Aimee Jeffries with only some editing by Amanda Day for SEO.
 This tutorial was republished to Doll Makers Dream with permission.
 All content and photos remain the copyright of Aimee Jeffries.
 It is not to be republished without direct consent.